Often a person making a financial power of attorney appoints two or more persons to act jointly.

 - obtain a survey from a licensed surveyor

-- obtain declarations from the applicant and other witnesses as to the factual background of the possession over the required period
+- obtain declarations from the applicant and other witnesses (including a disinterested witness) as to the factual background of the possession over the required period

 - obtain a valuation of the land in question (not necessarily a sworn valuation)